-New York City is a place of constant reinvention, a trait that has shown through in the city’s approach to outdoor dining.
-In the spring, streets were delightfully co-opted by restaurants, effectively turning the city into one big block party.
-Now that temperatures have dropped, those private table structures, secret gardens, and streetside oases are turning into cozy corners of the city in order to allow New Yorkers to continue dining out in a safe fashion.
+New York City is a place of constant reinvention, and that trait is obvious in the city’s approach to outdoor dining.
+As warm weather and sunshine return with the changing seasons, streets remain delightfully co-opted by restaurants, giving the city the feel of one big block party.
+Throughout the five boroughs, private table structures, secret gardens, and streetside oases continue to allow New Yorkers to dine out in a safe fashion.

 East Williamsburg: Our Wicked Lady

 Rain or shine, this warehouse-turned-cocktail-bar’s rooftop is open with socially distanced seating and a clear tent covering for comfortable al-fresco hangouts.
 With recently installed new frozen drink machines, Our Wicked Lady is serving up piña coladas and blue tamarind margaritas to complement bar snacks such as ballpark style nachos, mozzarella sticks, and bratwurst on a bun.

 Williamsburg: Casa Ora